Kruger & Falls

 Day 3 Kruger National Park/area (1B,1D)

-This morning, visit to a Planeterra-supported Children’s Day School located just outside Krugar National Park.
-Continue to Timbavati Private Nature Reserve, adjoining Kruger National Park and stay in a luxury tented camp.
+This morning, visit to a Planeterra-supported Children’s Day School and Shalati Village, located just outside Krugar National Park.
+Continue to a private nature reserve, in the Greater Kruger area and stay in a luxury safari lodge.
 Enjoy morning and evening open vehicle safari game drives searching out Africa's famed Big Five.
-In your down time, take high-tea at the camp and relax at the sundeck and pool.
-For the next two days enjoy morning and evening game drives in our open safari vehicle in Timbavati Private Nature Reserve, adjoining the Kruger National Park, searching for elephant, lion, rhino, leopard and buffalo - Africa's famed Big 5.
-Nocturnal animals, including the big cats are regular sightings at night.
-Keep an eye out for white lions which the Timbavati Private Nature Reserve is known for, as it is one of very few places in the world which hosts those species.
-This is how your next two days will be: Early morning wake up call (around 5am), coffee/tea & rusks on the deck before the morning open vehicle game drive (approx 3 hours) starts.
-Return to the Lodge for brunch followed by some leisure time.
-Enjoy the pool or the lodge’s wooden deck overlooking the river, read a book or take an afternoon nap.
-Around 14:30pm enjoy High Tea (light lunch and cakes) before you hop on your late afternoon/ evening open safari vehicle game drive.
-Return, freshen up and meet for pre-dinner drinks and enjoy dinner.
-In 1993 the fences between the Kruger National Park and the Timbavati Reserve were removed to encourage natural species migration.
-Today the Timbavati Private Nature Reserve (TPNR) comprises 53,392 hectares of private land adjoining the Kruger National Park (KNP).
-Currently, there are over 40 mammal species in the Timbavati including the Big Five as well as 360 species of bird life.
-While relaxing and enjoying the breathtaking views from the lodge’s wooden deck overlooking the river, we listen to the sounds of Africa and search for shooting stars piercing through the night sky before we overnight in our luxury accommodation at the Simbavati River Lodge, meaning ‘lions that come down from the stars’.
-In the morning, visit Planeterra-supported, Hope Africa Children's Day School, close to the lodge in Shalati Village.
+In your down time, take high-tea at the lodge and relax at the sundeck and pool.
+Enjoy a sundowner while the sun sets over the magnificent Drakensberg Mountains.
+On Day 4 - In the morning, visit Planeterra-supported, Hope Africa Children's Day School, close to the lodge in Shalati Village.
 G Adventures, Planeterra and the Shalati Lodge work closely with the school to provide not only funds for improvements and supplies, but also hands-on support with lesson plans and resource assistance.
 Many of the parents of the children that attend this school are staff at the lodge and rangers at the park -- the education centre allows for their children to have full-time access to early childhood education, while also being cared for so their parents can preform their livelihoods.
 You will have a quick stop at this school first thing in the morning to see the morning announcements/ songs of the students.
 The school has a principal and two full-time teachers who will discuss the work that is done at the school.
 While the students commence with their classes, you will have a chance to walk around the grounds with you CEO who will show you the school facilities.
 Planeterra and G Adventures recently built a new kitchen, toilets, and water tank for the school.
 Future plans include expanding a community garden and craft stall that will be run by the mother's of the children to each extra income for their families.
+For the next two days enjoy morning and evening game drives in our open safari vehicle in Karongwe Nature Reserve searching for elephant, lion, rhino, leopard and buffalo - Africa's famed Big 5.
+Traversing over the 9000 hectares of supreme African bushveld, Shiduli Private Game Lodge is home to a wealth of creatures and open vehicle game drives are perfect for game viewing.
+Game drives are conducted with qualified game rangers and Shangaan trackers – who will share their vast experience of the African Bush.
+Example of your Day 5:: Early morning wake up call (around 5am), coffee/tea & rusks on the deck before the morning open vehicle game drive (approx 3 hours) starts.
+Return to the Lodge for brunch followed by some leisure time.
+Enjoy the pool, walk around the grounds and gardens, or just relax.
+Around 14:30pm enjoy High Tea (light lunch and cakes) before you hop on your late afternoon/ evening open safari vehicle game drive.
+Return, freshen up and meet for pre-dinner drinks and enjoy dinner.
 Day 4 - Approximate Distance: 150 km Estimated Travel Time: 3 hrs (including stops)

 Day 6 Johannesburg (1B,1D)